charlietriplett/OpenA11yEngineer/_checklist-web/button.md

 {:/}

-### Avoid custom elements
+### When you can't use semantic HTML

-This custom button requires extra attributes and event listeners.
+This custom button requires extra attributes and JS event listeners.
+Adding `tabindex="0"` makes it focusable.

 {% highlight html %}
 <div role="button" tabindex="0">